ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 AND steps, OR steps and SUM steps have two inbound routes: both are required to be completely parsed before the outbound route can be completely parsed.

 Multiple parse passes are required in order to completely parse a route whose source is an AND step, an OR step or an EQUALS step.

+### Potential states of a business step

+Routes in a fully parsed work package have one of four potential statuses: TRUE, FALSE, ALLOWS or UNTRANVERSABLE.
+Depending on the status of their inbound route, business steps are in one of four *potential* states:

+* Caused to be actualised, with a business step having an input of TRUE, not through a decision step.
+Such a step must be actualised at some point in the future.

+* Not yet actualisable, with a business step having an input of either FALSE.
+This covers cases where a thing which has to happen before this step is actualised has not yet happened, for example: a step describing the putting of a question on an approval motion cannot happen if the approval motion has not yet been tabled.

+* Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
+Such a step may be actualised, depending on a decision made elsewhere.

+* Not currently actualisable, with a business step having an input of UNTRAVERSABLE.
+This covers cases where procedural rules would be required to change before the step could be actualised, for example: the Speaker cannot certify under the English Votes for English Laws procedure unless and until the EVEL standing orders are reinstated.

 ## Visualising a work package